quartz-scheduler/contributing/CONTRIBUTING.md

 Publishers rights, duties, and responsibilities include:
 * Reviewing and Merging Pull Requests
-  - Ensure that the PR has a signed-off contributor license agreement ([CLA]( https://github.com/SoftwareAG/contributing/blob/main/CONTRIBUTING.md))
+  - Ensure that the PR has a signed-off (DCO) on all of its commits, and agreements on PR template questions/agreements
   - Ensure coding guidelines and community conduct guidelines are not violated
   - Review for functional correctness and possible performance impact
   - Review for possible security vulnerabilities or malicious intent